Libardo06/Libardo06/README.md

-# Hi, I'm Libardo López
+# Hi, I'm Libardo López M.

 I'm a Systems Engineer and Full Stack Developer with over 2 years of experience.
 I specialize in performance testing and improvement, software updates, and feature development.
 I'm passionate about contributing to dynamic and growing companies.